eth-vaw-glaciology/course-101-0250-00/website/final_proj.md

 #### 5. Wave physics
 Elastic wave propagation is central in computational seismology as it allows to "image" the subsurface.
 It has also application far beyond geosciences.
 Implement your 3D elastic wave solver using, e.g., as starting point the acoustic wave solver from the [`ParallelStencil.jl` miniapp](https://github.com/omlins/ParallelStencil.jl#acoustic-wave-3-d-app) miniapp.

-### B/ Advanced optimisations
+### B. Advanced optimisations
 If you are interested in GPU code optimisation, you can go through the advanced optimisation [material (Lecture 10)](/lecture10) and, e.g., add shared memory support and manual register queuing to accelerate the 3D thermal porous convection solver from the class or select among the [`ParallelStencil.jl` miniapp](https://github.com/omlins/ParallelStencil.jl#acoustic-wave-3-d-app) miniapps.

-### C/ Solving PDEs you have some interest in (e.g. related to another project or future study/research direction of yours)
+### C. Solving PDEs you have some interest in
-Show your creativity by coming up with your own problem that could be modelled using PDEs, and we’ll do our best to help you implementing it.
+Show your creativity by coming up with your own problem that could be modelled using PDEs (e.g. related to another project or future study/research direction of yours).
+We’ll do our best to help you implementing it.
 Relativistic MHD?
 Phase separation in alloys?
 Electromagnetic waves propagation?
 Spectral methods for PDEs?
 Name your own!
 Ideally, come with papers and equations related to it.

 ## Getting started with the final projects